Skip to main content

 • Data is stored in memory during recording unless storeUncompressedAudio: false is set

-Streaming Compressed Audio
+Streaming Audio Data

 await startRecording({